Advanced Vocab Words - Set 8 Flashcards

 143

-# Which vocabulary word means the following? v. to coax or persuade ## Footnote *Hint: starts with "w"*
+# Name the vocab term: v. to coax or persuade ## Footnote *Hint: starts with "w"*

 wheedle ## Footnote synonyms: to influence through flattery, to entice, coax, persuade He tried to _wheedle_ his way into getting a free meal.